COMSAT: Sports team ownership

 After buying the Avalanche, COMSAT organized its Denver sports franchises under a separate subsidiary, Ascent Entertainment Group Inc., which went public in 1995, with COMSAT retaining an 80% controlling interest and the other 20% available on NASDAQ.
-The franchises took convincingly different directions in terms of on-court/ice production: the Nuggets were perennially among the worst teams in the NBA (bottoming out with an 11-71 record in 1997–98), while the Avalanche won a Stanley Cup in their first season in Colorado (1996) and five consecutive division trophies under Ascent's watch.
+The franchises took convincingly different directions in terms of on-court/ice production: the Nuggets were perennially among the worst teams in the NBA (bottoming out with an 11–71 record in 1997–98), while the Avalanche won a Stanley Cup in their first season in Colorado (1996) and five consecutive division trophies under Ascent's watch.
 In addition, COMSAT/Ascent were responsible for the construction of the Pepsi Center (which opened in 1999) where the two franchises play today, and costs began to put a drain on business.

 In 1997, COMSAT agreed in principle to sell Ascent to Liberty Media.
 However, Liberty was not interested in sports ownership at the time (though it has since bought Major League Baseball's Atlanta Braves), and made the deal contingent upon Ascent selling the Avalanche and Nuggets.

 After almost two years, Ascent sold the Avalanche and Nuggets to Walmart heirs Bill and Nancy Laurie for US$400 million.
 However, a group of Ascent shareholders sued, claiming that the sale price was several million dollars too low.
 Ascent then agreed to sell the Avalanche and Nuggets to Denver banking tycoon Donald Sturm for US$461 million.

 However, the deal unraveled when the city of Denver insisted that Sturm promise to keep the Nuggets and Avalanche in Denver for at least 25 years before it transferred the parcel of land on which Pepsi Center stood.
 Sturm had bought the teams in his own name, and city officials wanted to protect taxpayers in case Sturm either died or sold the teams before the 25 years ran out.
 While Sturm was willing to make a long-term commitment to the city, he wasn't willing to be held responsible if he died or sold the teams.
-After negotiations fell apart, Liberty bought all of Ascent, but kept the Nuggets and Avalanche on the market.
-Finally, in July 2000, the Avalanche, Nuggets and Pepsi Center were finally bought by real estate entrepreneur Stan Kroenke in a US$450 million deal.
+After negotiations fell apart, Liberty bought all Ascent, but kept the Nuggets and Avalanche on the market.
+Finally, in July 2000, the Avalanche, Nuggets and Pepsi Center were bought by real estate entrepreneur Stan Kroenke in a US$450 million deal.
 Kroenke is the brother-in-law of the Lauries; his wife Ann Walton Kroenke is Nancy Laurie's sister.
 Liberty retained only a 6.5% stake of the sports franchises.
 As part of the deal, Kroenke placed the teams into a trust that would ensure the teams will stay in Denver until at least 2025.
 After the deal, Kroenke organized his sports assets under Kroenke Sports Enterprises.